- Professor Mathur (Chair) - ext. 3725

 GL-440 Geological Field Methods II (Spring; Variable; 4.00 Credits; N) The course covers advanced geologic mapping of the Appalachians.
 It will focus on constructing geologic maps and cross-sections to develop an understanding of the rock record, geologic time, and the processes by which geologists reconstruct ancient tectonic and sedimentary events.
 The course is field based.
 Prerequisites: GL 240.
 Note: A special course fee will be applied.

 GL-450 Geological Research (Fall & Spring; Yearly; 1.00-6.00 Credits; N) The field or laboratory investigation of a specific geologic problem.
 Methodology and principles of interpretation are necessary for the successful completion of the course and a final report must be submitted.
-Note: listed as Research: (title); may be taken multiple times for credit.
-Prerequisite: permission.
+Student's specific research topic will be the title of the course on the student's transcript.
+May be completed multiple times for credit.
+Prerequisite: permission of Geology faculty member.

 GL-490 Geology Internship (Fall & Spring; Yearly; 2.00-9.00 Credits; N) See the chapter, " Special Programs " under Internships.
 Prerequisite: Permission and Jr. or Sr. standing.
 Corequisite: GL495.